maintainer-org/maintainer/docs/maintainer_contributing.md

 ## maintainer contributing

-generate CONTRIBUTING.md for your repository.
+Generate CONTRIBUTING.md for your repository.

 ### Synopsis